ProjectTech4DevAI/kaapi-guardrails/development.md

 * Now you can open your browser and interact with these URLs:

-Backend, JSON based web API based on OpenAPI: <http://localhost:8000>
+Backend, JSON based web API based on OpenAPI: <http://localhost:8001>

-Automatic interactive documentation with Swagger UI (from the OpenAPI backend): <http://localhost:8000/docs>
+Automatic interactive documentation with Swagger UI (from the OpenAPI backend): <http://localhost:8001/docs>

-Adminer, database web administration: <http://localhost:8080>

 **Note**: The first time you start your stack, it might take a minute for it to be ready.
 While the backend waits for the database to be ready and configures everything.
 You can check the logs to monitor it.